kedro-org/kedro/docs/source/data/data_catalog.md

 ## Loading multiple datasets that have similar configuration

-You may encounter situations where your datasets use the same file format, load and save arguments, and are stored in the same folder.
-[YAML has a built-in syntax](https://yaml.org/spec/1.2.1/#Syntax) for factorising parts of a YAML file, which means that you can decide what is generalisable across your datasets so that you do not have to spend time copying and pasting dataset configurations in `catalog.yml`.
+Different datasets might use the same file format, load and save arguments, and be stored in the same folder.
+[YAML has a built-in syntax](https://yaml.org/spec/1.2.1/#Syntax) for factorising parts of a YAML file, which means that you can decide what is generalisable across your datasets so that you need not spend time copying and pasting dataset configurations in `catalog.yml`.

 You can see this in the following example: